-- 92. WFP will refine its beneficiary targeting process.
-Geographic targeting for unconditional relief transfers will be based on the Integrated Phased Classification system as well as on the prevalence of global acute malnutrition, prioritizing areas with above 10 percent or between 5 percent and 9 percent with aggravating factors.
-Household-level targeting will consider vulnerabilities, and landless households, households with people living with disabilities, elderly members or members of ethnic minorities, including the Batwa, child-headed households, internally displaced people, recent returnees and refugees will be prioritized.
-Areas where the prevalence of food insecurity and stunting are high, and those considered to be prone to natural disasters based on integrated context analysis, will also be considered.
+- 91. Interventions will target areas where the prevalence of both food insecurity and stunting is high; areas classified as prone to natural disasters through ICA will also be considered.
 Seasonal livelihood programming will be used to inform activity selection.
-Throughout implementation of the ICSP, WFP will adhere to the principles of accountability to affected people and will adjust activities and programmes to ensure that gender considerations are mainstreamed in order to achieve gender equality. - 93.
+The targeting of beneficiaries will be based on assessed needs, which will be determined jointly with stakeholders according to quantitative and qualitative analyses, with beneficiaries listed by sex and age group.
+Throughout implementation of the ICSP, WFP will adhere to the principles of accountability to affected people and will adjust activities and programmes to ensure that gender considerations are mainstreamed in order to achieve gender equality. - 92.
 With its focus on enhancing synergies and complementarities, the overall approach of the ICSP will create ripple and multiplier effects that reach far beyond the populations, institutions and areas targeted for ICSP activities.
-WFP will address the needs of direct beneficiaries and their communities through resilience building, the needs of local authorities and cooperating partners through capacity development, and the needs of farmer associations and cooperatives and the private sector through technical assistance and market support.

-94. The food assistance, technical support and services provided will be mutually reinforcing to avoid the fragmentation of activities.
+WFP will address the needs of direct beneficiaries and their communities through resilience building, the needs of local authorities and cooperating partners through capacity development, and the needs of farmer associations and cooperatives and the private sector through technical assistance and market support. - 93.
+The food assistance, technical support and services provided will be mutually reinforcing to avoid the fragmentation of activities.
 The expansion of activities to tackle the gaps that hinder achievement of zero hunger targets in Burundi will depend on the availability of additional resources.